Monday, 4 June 2012

 H.V.
 Morton wrote of West Bromwich, " West Bromwich is one of those happy old Saxon villages in which nothing ever happened except Civil Wars and Wesley until the discovery of coal.
 Then chimneys appeared, blast furnaces and canals.
 Today West Bromwich is so modern that it is only by an extraordinary feat of imagination that a man can visualise the first little Saxon hamlet among the furze bushes from which it takes its name."

 Significantly in 1802, 400 acres of heathland were enclosed for purposes of development and the high street became the centre of activity in the town.
-Industry consisted mainly of ironworks until the Black Country coal desposits were discovered which transformed the whole region and had a profound affect on the quiet backwater life that would be absored forever under the rapidly expanding West Bromwich.
+Industry consisted mainly of iron works until the Black Country coal deposits were discovered which transformed the whole region and had a profound affect on the quiet backwater life that would be absorbed forever under the rapidly expanding West Bromwich.

 By the turn of the century and arrival of the 1900's the census records a population of over 65,0000.
 By contrast, in 1801 there had only been 5,600 inhabitants in the town.
 West Bromwich was once a Borough which was created in 1966 when local government in the West Midlands was reorganised.
 At this time the former Boroughs of Tipton and Wednesbury were added to West Bromwich.
 Today it is the largest town in the Borough of Sandwell and boasts a population of just under 200,000.